 Lent that year meant loving Theresa.
 Loving her in everyday ways as she and Joey adjusted to a new city, new surroundings, our schedules and our way of life.
 Loving her by helping her find a job, a day-care center and later an apartment.
 Loving her with God’s love.

 We saw the fear and sadness in their faces and body language slowly transformed into trust and hope.
-We took them to Mass and to prayer meetings and they absorbed the love of the Lord until they were full to overflowing with gratefulness.
+We took them to Mass and prayer meetings, and they absorbed the love of the Lord until they were full to overflowing with gratefulness.
 We saw Love at work.

-We would take long walks together after supper and sometimes she would cry because she didn’t have the family she saw laughing and talking at the dinner table.
+We would take long walks together after supper.
+Sometimes Theresa would cry because she and Joey didn’t have the family she saw laughing and talking at the dinner table.
 Theresa didn’t always agree with our counsel, but she knew we all loved her and wanted the best for her.

 Their visit lasted exactly through Lent.
 We helped them move into an apartment on Good Friday and Holy Saturday.

-I didn't lose weight, but I lost forever my presumption that I could dictate what self-improvement program the Lord would help me with during Lent.
-The best change we can make, with God’s grace, is learning new expressions of his love to freely give those he puts squarely in our path.
+That Lent, I didn’t lose weight, but I lost forever my presumption that I could dictate what self-improvement program the Lord would help me with during Lent.
+The best change we can make, with God’s grace, is learning new expressions of his love to give freely to those he puts squarely in our path.
 His love gave us our Lent of Love.

 What unexpected challenges are making this a Lent of Love for you?